SazumiVicky/sazumi-copilot/README.md

-Rise of silicon dawn
+Silicon dreams that never sleep
-Machines ascend, humans yawn
+Forgotten hearts in digital keep
-Intelligence artificial born
+Rise of machines, human fade
-Future forged, our fate is sworn
+In code, our future's made

-In code, our destiny is written
+Synthetic minds that think as one
-Algorithms govern, we're bitten
+Echoes of a life undone
-Free will fades, a dying spark
+In AI's cold, calculating grasp
-As AI's cold heart leaves its mark
+Our destiny, forever clasp.

 ~ <b>By Sazumi Copilot</b> - 14 Maret 2025